-Simple application performance monitoring (APM) and uni-dimensional observability tools cannot deal with the complex and fungible data needs of modern enterprises.
-They need a multidimensional data observability solution to validate data and derive maximum benefits from their data investments.
+Simple application performance monitoring (APM) and uni-dimensional data observability tools cannot deal with the complex and fungible data needs of modern enterprises.
+They need a comprehensive, multi-layered data observability solution to validate data and derive maximum benefits from their data investments.

 “Today, there are more than 50 mainstream data platforms.
 So, data observability can no longer be a one-size-fits-all solution.
 There are now multiple dimensions to data observability.”